Lindt8/PHITS-Tools/paper.md

-far more accessible for further use, analyses, comparisons, and visualizations in Python, removing the initial hurdle of parsing and organizing the raw output from these codes, and provides some additional tools for easing further analyses and drawing conclusions from the PHITS and DCHAIN results.
+far more accessible for further use, analyses, comparisons, and visualizations in Python, removing the initial hurdle of parsing and organizing the raw output from these codes, and provides some additional tools for easing further analyses and drawing conclusions from PHITS and DCHAIN results.

 # Acknowledgements

 A portion of this work has been completed by the author while under the support of European Innovation Council (EIC) grant agreement number 101130979.
-The EIC receives support from the European Union’s Horizon Europe research and innovation programme.
+The EIC receives support from the European Union's Horizon Europe research and innovation program.

 # References